Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Results

 In the negative X channel, the effect of orographic precipitation, induced by banded hills ($\sim$1 km in elevation) located approximately 50 km onshore, as shown in Figure \ref{fig:2coors}, is more pronounced in the model.
 Nevertheless, the approximately 100 km jump between the two offshore propagation convection modes remains a distinct and stable characteristic in the WRF simulation, aligning with the GPM climatology depicted in Figure \ref{fig:clim.Hov.coast}.

-Although a uniform increase of 0.5 K in SST is much smaller than the typical temperature variations experienced on land within a diurnal cycle, we observe that it leads to a slight enhancement of offshore precipitation over the ocean in the negative X channel (Figure \ref{fig:Hov.PR-GPM_C1_SST}a,c) during the second diurnal cycle.
+To examine the thermodynamic sensitivity (section 2.2), we imposed a uniform 0.5 K increase in SST.
+Although this perturbation is much smaller than the typical temperature variations experienced on land within a diurnal cycle, we observe that it leads to a slight enhancement of offshore precipitation over the ocean in the negative X channel (Figure \ref{fig:Hov.PR-GPM_C1_SST}c,e) during the second diurnal cycle.
 Focusing on this period, we find that precipitation triggered by the onshore sea breeze in the afternoon also intensifies in the positive X channel.

 Figure \ref{fig:Hov.W.10km} illustrates the Hovmöller diagram of vertical velocity at an altitude of 9.6 km based on the simulation results.
-Whether observed in the negative or positive X channel or under varying SST conditions, these waves propagate offshore from the island at an estimated speed of approximately 18 m s$^{-1}$.
-Furthermore, the regenerated second mode of convection over the ocean also appear to produce gravity waves that propagate offshore at a speed of around 9 m s$^{-1}$.
+Across both the negative and positive X channels, and under varying SST conditions, pronounced gravity waves propagate offshore from the island at an estimated speed of approximately 18 m s$^{-1}$.
+Furthermore, the regenerated second mode of convection over the ocean also appears to produce gravity waves that propagate offshore at a speed of around 9 m s$^{-1}$.

-The signatures of both the first and second modes of convective precipitation are clearly observed at this altitude, propagating offshore at approximately 4 m s$^{-1}$, slower than gravity waves.
-The depth and persistence of these convective updrafts suggest that the resultant heavy precipitation is associated with organized MCSs.
+The signatures of both the first and second modes of convective precipitation are clearly observed at this altitude, propagating offshore at approximately 4 m s$^{-1}$, much slower than gravity waves.
+The convective updrafts remain strong above 9.6 km and persist for an extended period, indicating that the precipitation highlighted by the yellow arrows is associated with organized MCSs.
 Moreover, convection regenerates offshore with a timing consistent with an 8 m s$^{-1}$ fast jump (dashed green arrows), suggesting that although precipitation weakens during this transition, it does not hinder the overall offshore movement of precipitation.

-Figure \ref{fig:Hov.W.550m} illustrates the vertical motion at an altitude of 535 meters, predominantly situated within the atmospheric boundary layer.
-Unlike the free atmosphere, convective updrafts at this level are consistently paired with convective downdrafts.